Zcehtro/foobar2000-playlist-file-search-tool/README.md

 - Ensure that the `config.json` file is properly configured before running the script.
 - The script will automatically exclude playlists listed in the `UnwantedLists` field of the configuration.
+- Do not add the search and replace playlists to the `UnwantedLists` field, as this will cause the script to not find them.

 ## License